fncbook/fnc/chapter13/laplace.md

 As $n$ increases, the truncation error decreases while the operation count increases.
 In fact, the growth in operations is faster than the corresponding decrease in error, making it costly to get high accuracy.
 Say we have a fixed running time $T$ at our disposal.
 Then $n=O(T^{1/4})$, and the convergence of error is $O(1/\sqrt{T})$.
 For instance, reduction of the error by a factor of 10 requires 100 times the computational effort.

 If we chose a Chebyshev spectral discretization instead of finite differences, the calculus changes.
 Provided that the solution is smooth, we expect convergence at a rate $K^{-n}$ for some $K>1$.
 However, the system matrix is no longer sparse nor symmetric, and solution by LU factorization takes $O(N^3)=O(n^6)$ flops.
-Hence as a function of running time $T$, we expect a convergence rate on the order of $K^{-T^{1/6}}$.
+Hence, as a function of running time $T$, we expect a convergence rate on the order of $K^{-T^{1/6}}$.
 It's not simple to compare this directly to the finite-difference case.
 In the long run, the spectral method will be much more efficient, but if the accuracy requirement is undemanding, second-order finite differences may be faster.

 ```{note}
 For the specific problem of Poisson's equation on a rectangle, there are specialized fast solution methods that are beyond the scope of our discussion.